How can you protect yourself against PayPal fraud?

 2. Report suspicious transactions to PayPal immediately

-If you notice an unauthorized or suspicious transaction in your PayPal account, it is important to report it immediately to PayPal.
+If you notice an unauthorized or suspicious transaction on your PayPal account, it's important to report it to PayPal immediately.
 You can do this in several ways:

-- Online: Log in to your PayPal account and go to the Dispute Resolution Center .
-Click “ Report a problem ” and follow the instructions.
+• Online: Log in to your PayPal account and go to the Resolution Center .
+Click on " Report a problem " and follow the instructions.

 When reporting a suspicious transaction to PayPal, provide as much information as possible, including:

-PayPal will review your report and take appropriate action.
+PayPal will review your report and take the necessary action.

 3. Use PayPal's fraud protection tools